AmeerArsala/pybashify/README.md

 Obviously, you can also modify the prefix with the `--compat-prefix` flag.

+### Compiled Outputs

+You can just have your template be `my_script.template.sh` and if you run it without specifying an output, it will have the compiled version be `my_script.sh`.
+If you do not use this notation and still go default without specifying an output script, it will by default do `my_script_template-compiled.sh` if your script input was `my_script_template.sh`.

 Alright, I'm done yapping.
 Have a nice day, remember to stay hydrated, and definitely remember that I use blendOS btw :smiling_imp: :fire: :100:

 ## Raw Reference